ai-dock/base-image/README.md

 ## Running Services

-This image will start multiple processes on starting a container.
-All processes are managed by supervisord so will restart upon failure until you stop the container.
+This image will spawn multiple processes upon starting a container.
+All processes are managed by supervisord so will restart upon failure until you either manually stop them or terminate the container.

 ### SSHD